fbef0102/L4D1_2-Plugins/l4dmultislots/readme.txt

 -Convars-
 cfg\sourcemod\l4dmultislots.cfg
+// How to make new player join the game.
+// 0: Spawn an alive bot first -> player will take over.
+// 1: Switch player to survivor team (dead state) -> player will spawn alive l4d_multislots_join_survior_method "1"

 // When 5+ new player joins the server but no any bot can be taken over, the player will appear as a dead survivor if survivors have left start safe area for at least X seconds.
 (0=Always spawn alive bot for new player) l4d_multislots_alive_bot_time "0"